MicrosoftDocs/nav-content/dynamics-nav-app/finance-dimensions.md

 ---
 title: Work with Dimensions| Microsoft Docs
 description: You use dimensions to categorize entries, for example, by department or project, so you can easily track and analyze data.
+services: project-madeira
+documentationcenter: ''
 author: bholtorf

-ms.custom: na
-ms.date: 06/14/2017
-ms.reviewer: na
+ms.service: dynamics365-financials
+ms.topic: article
-ms.suite: na
+ms.devlang: na
 ms.tgt_pltfrm: na
+ms.workload: na
-ms.search.keywords: analysis, history, track ms.topic: article
+ms.search.keywords: analysis, history, track ms.date: 06/14/2017
 ms.author: bholtorf
-ms.prod: "dynamics-nav-2017"

 ---
 # Working with Dimensions
 To make it simpler to perform analysis on documents such as sales orders, you can use dimensions.
 Dimensions are attributes and values that categorize entries so you can track and analyze them.
 For example, dimensions can indicate the project or department an entry came from.